← Back to News

 CEO & Founder of Chestnut Mortgage.
 NMLS #2687968. · Oct 21, 2025

-Houston mortgage rates currently average 6.83% for 30-year fixed loans, 5.90% for 15-year fixed, and 7.17% for 5-year ARMs, slightly above the national 30-year benchmark of 6.21%.
+Houston mortgage rates currently range from 5.605% to 6.740% for 30-year fixed loans as of May 2026, with Chestnut Mortgage offering 5.605% (5.645% APR) and national banks spanning from 5.875% (Citi) to 6.740% (Mutual of Omaha).
 These rates fluctuate based on personal factors like credit score, down payment, and debt-to-income ratio, with borrowers using AI-powered platforms typically saving 0.5% compared to traditional shopping methods.

 • Credit scores above 740 qualify for the best rates, with improvements from bad to very good credit potentially lowering rates by 39 basis points